shatners-bassoon/JOSS_test/paper/paper.md

 # Summary
 We present an open-source graphical user interface (GUI)-based Python program for running and automating electrochemical experiments supporting cyclic voltammetry (CV), linear sweep voltammetry (LSV), Galvanostatic charge/discharge cycling (GCD), chronoamperometry (CA), chronopotentiometry (CP), self-discharge (SD), and rate-testing.
 Designed to work with low-cost hardware, and specifically an open-source potentiostat/galvanostat design by @dobbelaere2017usb, it provides users with access to electrochemical research capabilities previously constrained to far more expensive apparatus.
 The program was developed with the following core objectives:

-- Queuing and automation of experiments.
+- A queuing and automation of experiments.
 - Support for complex experiment workflows, *e.g.*, automated open-circuit potential (OCP) equilibration with the use of "OCP" as an input parameter.
 - Accessibility to users with little experience performing electrochemical experiments *via* input parameter validation, GUI dialogue boxes, and comprehensive hover-over tooltips.
 - Minimal memory usage by clearing data buffers and enabling of widget resizing *via* GUI software options menu to support a range of hardware resolution and memory configurations.